About Retirement Coach and Retirement Speaker Dorian Mintzer

 By age thirty-three, I had gotten married, moved to Boston, received my doctorate, and started a private practice.
 After deep reflection, I also realized that my marriage was not working, and I needed to end it before starting a family.
 The next several years were focused on my professional development and career.
 And then, in a new relationship, my focus again began to shift to wanting a family.
 In my early forties, with my new husband in his mid-fifties, we decided to do some individual soul-searching about how we wanted to live the next part of our life.
 During this time, I went on a trek with other women to Nepal.

 On the trek, I spent time reflecting on my life and realized how important it still was for me to be a mother.
 At home, David did his own soul-searching.
-When we were again together, we discovered we were in agreement: we wanted to revisit the issue of trying to have children, despite our age.
+When we were again together, we discovered we agreed: we wanted to revisit the issue of trying to have children, despite our age.

 It took almost ten years.
 At age fifty, with my husband in his early sixties and when many of our friends were becoming grandparents, we became new parents for the first time.
-Now, in my early 70’s, our son, Louie, is in college.
-We’re all blossoming.
+Now, in my 70’s, our son, Louie, has recently graduated from college.
+We’re all “blossoming,” albeit with some of the ups and downs of aging.
 My life is an example that there is no “one size fits all” retirement transition.

 There are some specific advantages of being older parents.
-We are in a more comfortable financial situation than earlier in our careers, and this enables us to have more flexibility with the experiences we can create together.
-Since we are healthy now, we go on active vacations together as often as possible.
+We were in a more comfortable financial situation than earlier in our careers, and this enabled us to have more flexibility with the experiences we created together.
+Since we are relatively healthy, we go on active vacations as often as possible.
 Louie has grown up sharing our love of hiking, biking, sailing, and skiing.
-He has told us that he loves his life and the adventures we share.
+He has told us that he loves his life and the adventures we’ve shared.

 There are also disadvantages that pose challenges.
 We are older than many parents who experience an “empty nest.”
-Now that Louie is in college, David and I are continuing to work part-time as well as travel and spend time with family and friends.
+David and I continue to work part-time as well as travel and spend time with family and friends.
+We’ve had to change some of our activities with health changes.
+For example, we no longer ski and avoid hiking in high altitudes.
+David also works less than I do and has been developing some other interests for his free time, such as cooking, seeing friends, riding his ebike and learning Tai Chi, which is especially helpful for balance issues.
 My hope is that we will continue to sustain our health and energy, enjoy the coming years and be able to watch Louie as he grows and develops his own life.
-But, we know there will be bumps along the way and, like everyone; we will have to deal with whatever happens.
+There have already been some “curve balls” and we know there will be more bumps along the way and, like everyone; we will have to deal with whatever happens.

 I have welcomed connection with other professionals interested in positive aging.
-I began my Boomers and Beyond Special Interest Group in May 2007 and have been involved in the Life Planning Network, Sage-ing International and a number of other organizations which have given me opportunities to connect with other people on a similar life journey.
+I began my Boomers and Beyond Special Interest Group in May 2007 and have been involved in the Life Planning Network, Sage-ing International, The Retirement Coaches Association and several other organizations which have given me opportunities to connect with other people on a similar life journey.
 I’ve also enjoyed being able to bring experts to other professionals and the general public through my 4th Tuesday Revolutionize your Retirement Interview with Expert’s Series which I began in May 2012.
-My work has enabled me to use my professional life planning expertise, interest in positive psychology and adult development, combined with my life experiences to work with people as they are transitioning into their second half of life.
+More recently I collaborated with Robert Laura and Gillian Leithman and we co-founded the Retirement Coach Certification Program, 2.0.
+My work over the years has enabled me to use my professional life planning expertise, interest in positive psychology and adult development, combined with my life experiences to collaborate with colleagues and work with people as they are transitioning into their second half of life.

 My retirement transition is an ongoing process, one that has involved self-reflection, conversations with David, Louie and other friends and family.
 Trying to find the balance in life is a continual challenge for me.
 Retirement, for me, is indeed a journey and not a destination.
 I hope you’ll find help and inspiration to craft your own journey while you visit this website.